 Search Engine Optimization (SEO)

-The process of optimising your website for search engine crawlers in order to rank in a higher position in search results.
+Search engine optimization is the process of optimising your website for search engine crawlers in order to rank in a higher position in search results.
 It usually involves keyword analyses, building backlinks, and optimising the structure and content of your website.

 Search Engine Marketing (SEM)

-This is about driving more traffic to your website or app using paid search engine advertisements such as PPC and CPC ads, the most common platform being Google Adwords.
+Search engine marketing is about driving more traffic to your website or app using paid search engine advertisements such as PPC and CPC ads, the most common platform being Google Adwords.

 A sprint is a set period of time (usually less than 30 days) in which a team works to complete a specific collection of tasks and deliverables.
 The term comes from the SCRUM work methodology.